lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 **Source:** [Experimental Design in Marketplaces](https://projecteuclid.org/journals/statistical-science/advance-publication/Experimental-Design-in-Marketplaces/10.1214/23-STS883.short)

 **Core Idea:** To make "launch/no-launch" decisions correctly, they must move away from "naive" A/B testing.
-By using the right randomization layer and accounting for market dynamics (like price and inventory), platforms can estimate the Total Treatment Effect—what would happen if the feature were rolled out to 100% of the market—rather than just the "within-experiment" difference.
+By using the right randomisation layer and accounting for market dynamics (like price and inventory), platforms can estimate the Total Treatment Effect—what would happen if the feature were rolled out to 100% of the market—rather than just the "within-experiment" difference.

 **MDE Equation Modification:**
 With interference, the naive estimator has inflated variance: